mmbanasaz/StVAR/README.md

-# StVAR
-# Vector AutoRegression with Student's Distribution using Maximum Likelihood Estimation
+StVAR: Vector AutoRegression with Student's Distribution using Maximum Likelihood Estimation